What to Do if Your Federal Disability Retirement Was Denied in 2024

-You can request to have the OPM make a decision based on the evidence included, along with the request form and documentation already in your file.
+1. Review evidence included: You can request to have the OPM make a new decision based on the original evidence.

-*It is important to note that regardless of which option you choose, a new medical specialist will be assigned to your case for a reconsideration review.
+It’s important to note that regardless of which option you choose, a new medical specialist will be assigned to your case for a reconsideration review.
+This ensures that your case is being reviewed by a fresh set of eyes, to provide you with an unbiased response.

-If your appeal is approved, usually within a few months you will begin to receive interim payments from the OPM.
-If your reconsideration is denied, there is no cause for worry, as you have the option to submit a 2nd appeal to the Merit Systems Protection Board (MSPB).
+If your appeal is approved, usually you’ll start getting interim payments from the OPM within a few months.
+If your reconsideration is denied, you can submit a second appeal to the Merit Systems Protection Board (MSPB).

 Appealing to the Merit Systems Protection Board